gplv2/mobaxterm2ssh/README.md

 That also means that sometimes I go nuts trying to select the proper const/var/let assignment, the code just works for me atm.

+the example ini file included is obfusciated and cleaned up of any internal info that would not be nice to be leaked.

 # usage

 Usage: node mobaconv.js [options]